Magic Assistance

 Write a realistic weather forecast for {{ japan_city }} as it would appear in a newspaper.
 Include the weather conditions ({{ weather }}) and the temperature ({{ temperature }}°C) in your forecast.
 Keep it to two to three sentences

-Write a realistic weather forecast for {{ japan_city }} as it would appear in
+Write a realistic weather forecast for {{ japan_city }} as it would appear in a reputable Japanese newspaper.
+The forecast should include two detailed paragraphs:

 The first paragraph should provide a comprehensive description of the current weather conditions ({{ weather }}) and temperature ({{ temperature }}°C).
 Include any notable atmospheric phenomena, local impacts, and how the current weather affects daily life in the city.

-including any expected changes in weather and temperature, potential impacts on daily activities, and any precautions residents should take.
+The second paragraph should offer a detailed outlook for the next day, including any expected changes in weather and temperature, potential impacts on daily activities, and any precautions residents should take.
 Use specific examples to illustrate your points.

 Structured Outputs.
 Magic isn't limited to just generating text columns, however.
 It can also be used to generate configurations for structured output columns without having to know JSONSchema or Pydantic.